MUM-MIH/MUM-template-2/README.md

 ### Added ###
 - HTML element to embed gdoc in _Important Policies_ for consistency
-- Paceholder in _Important Policies_ to indicate possibility of adding more relevant policies.
+- Placeholder in _Important Policies_ to indicate possibility of adding more relevant policies.
 - Alert box in _Assessments_ about academic integrity
 - New section (Recycle Bin) for staff eyes only (based on request)